- Trip Outline

 Approx: 11km, 4 - 5 hours, 720m ascent, 340m descent, camp altitude 4,180m.

-The trail climbs 100m over a ridge to drop to another stream then.
+The trail climbs through birch, rhododendrons draped in Moses lead to a ridge to drop to another stream.
 After crossing the Takhung La pass (4,520m) you descent to Thombu Shong, three yak herder huts with your campsite next to them.

 Approx: 13km, 4 - 5 hours, 200m ascent, 1,650m descent,